Abhi23run/DVA_Project/README.md

 # EXPLORE: Explainable Song Recommendations with Dynamic Mood Control

-Repository hosting codebase and Report for CS 6242 Course Project at Georgia Tech.
+Repository hosting codebase and Poster for CS 6242 Course Project at Georgia Tech.